tweaselORG/docs.tweasel.org/content/en/usage/setup.md

 ### Physical iPhones

 iOS devices also require a jailbreak.
-Our tools are tested on iOS 15 and 16 with the [palera1n jailbreak](https://github.com/palera1n/palera1n).
-Follow [this guide](https://ios.cfw.guide/installing-palera1n/).
-Important: The jailbreak must be installed in rootful mode.[^ios-14]
+Our tools are tested on iOS 15 and 16 with the [palera1n jailbreak](https://github.com/palera1n/palera1n).[^ios-14] Follow [this guide](https://ios.cfw.guide/installing-palera1n/).
+Important: The jailbreak must be installed in rootful mode.

 [^ios-14]: In other projects, we have previously successfully used iOS 14 with the [checkra1n jailbreak](https://checkra.in/).
 But since we don't have a device with iOS 14 anymore, we can't guarantee that it also works with the tweasel tools.